And welcome back to the Rush Limbaugh Program here at the Limbaugh Institute for Advanced Conservative Studies.

 And I'll tell you why.

-I don't think they're going to be more reasonable because oil has nothing to do with how re unreasonable they are today.
+I don't think they're going to be more reasonable because oil has nothing to do with how unreasonable they are today.

 So as long as he has those views, I don't think those views are in any way shaped by the availability of oil.

-They're shaped by his uh religious beliefs.
+They're shaped by his religious beliefs.

-But anyway, uh Glenn, thanks for the call.
+But anyway, Glenn, thanks for the call.

 Okay, so let me just tell you the story and we can get into it.

-These two Border Patrol agents on the border in Texas, a van operating erratically on a dirt road, they stop it, it's full of marijuana, driver takes off, they tell him to halt, they shoot some rounds at him, he keeps running, runs away back into Mexico.
+These two Border Patrol agents on the border in Texas, a van operating erratically on a dirt road, they stop it.

-And these two are now in January going to jail For doing their jobs.
+And these two are now, in January, going to jail for doing their jobs.

 That's the Bush administration enforcement on the border, ladies and gentlemen.

-And I'm sorry, I'm a hundred percent in disagreement with it.
+And I'm sorry, I'm 100% in disagreement with it.

-If the president knows anything about this, he should step up, pardon those two officers, and put some morale back in the border patrol because today I will tell you, every border patrol agent I have talked to says, yes, the next time I go to enforce the law, I'm going to be thinking is the guy I'm enforcing the law against going to turn into state's witness with me going to jail because I was doing my job.
+If the president knows anything about this, he should step up, pardon those two officers, and put some morale back in the Border Patrol because today, I will tell you, every Border Patrol agent I have talked to says, yes, the next time I go to enforce the law, I'm going to be thinking, is the guy I'm enforcing the law against going to turn into state's witness with me going to jail because I was doing my job?

 That's the Bush administration on the border of the United States, and people need to understand it.